The Kakimizu complex of a surface: The Kakimizu complex of a surface

 \begin{defn} Let $(w, c)$ and $(w', c')$ be Seifert curves.
 We say that $(w, c)$ and $(w', c')$ (or simply $c$ and $c'$) are {\em almost disjoint} if for all $i, j$ the component $c_i$ of $c$ and the component $c_j'$ of $c'$ are either disjoint or coincide. \end{defn}

-\begin{rem} Let $S$ be a compact orientable hyperbolic surface with geodesic boundary.
-Let $\sigma$ be a simplex in $Kak(S, \alpha)$ of dimension $n$.
+\begin{rem} Let $\sigma$ be a simplex in $Kak(S, \alpha)$ of dimension $n$.
 Denote the vertices of $\sigma$ by $v_0, \dots, v_n$ and let $c_0, \dots, c_n$ be geodesic representatives of the underlying curves of Seifert curves for $v_0, \dots, v_n$ such that arc components of $c_0, \dots, c_n$ are perpendicular to $\partial S$.
 It is a well known fact that closed geodesics that can be isotoped to be disjoint must be disjoint or coincide.
 The same is true for the geodesic arcs considered here, and combinations of closed geodesics and geodesic arcs, because their doubles are closed geodesics in the double of $S$.
-Hence, for all $i, j$, the component $c_i$ of $c$ and the component $c_j'$ of $c'$ are either disjoint or coincide. \end{rem}
+Hence, for all pairs $i, j$, the component $c_i$ of $c$ and the component $c_j'$ of $c'$ are either disjoint or coincide. \end{rem}

-\begin{ex} The Kakimizu complexes of the disk and sphere are empty.
-The annulus has a non-empty but trivial Kakimizu complex $Kak(A, \alpha)$ consisting of a single vertex.
-Specifically, let $A = annulus,$ and $\alpha$ a generator of $H_1(A, \partial A, {\mathbb Z}) = {\mathbb Z}$.
-Then $\alpha$ is represented by a spanning arc with weight $1$.
-The spanning arc is, up to isotopy, the only representative of its homology class.
-Thus $Kak(A, \alpha)$ consists of a single vertex.